*Please prepare a license ID and password for the license administrator.

 In interval (3) in Fig. 1, from demagnetizing the variable magnets, only the induced voltage due to the fixed flux magnets can be seen.
 The maximum change of induced voltage from this model is approximately 50 %.

-Fig. 2 shows the flux lines at no-load when the variable magnets are magnetized and demagnetized.
+Fig. 2 shows the flux lines under no load when the variable magnets are magnetized and demagnetized.

 The left is when magnetized and the right is when demagnetized.
-When the variable magnets are demagnetized, it can be seen that the magnetic flux from the magnets flowing in the stator is decreased.
+When the variable magnets are demagnetized, the magnetic flux from the magnets flowing in the stator decreases.

-On the other hand in the right view for the demagnetization state, the flux lines do not penetrate the variable magnets, and it can be seen that the flux lines generated from the fixed magnetic force magnets flow around the variable magnets.
+On the other hand, in the right view for the demagnetization state, the flux lines do not penetrate the variable magnets, and the flux lines generated from the fixed magnetic force magnets flow around the variable magnets.
 This means that a stronger magnetic flux is generated from the fixed magnetic force magnets than from the variable magnets.

 Variable Magnet Operating Points

 The variable magnet operating points are shown in Fig. 3.
-While changing the input magnetization characteristics, it can be seen that the residual magnetic flux density Br changes when a magnetization/demagnetization current is applied.
+While changing the input magnetization characteristics, the residual magnetic flux density Br changes when a magnetization/demagnetization current is applied.